NVIDIA/nim-deploy/cloud-service-providers/oci/oke/setup/README.md

 ## Connect to OKE

 1. Install the OCI CLI if you haven't already.
-2. Retrieve the OKE cluster credentials:
+2. Retrieve the OKE cluster credentials using the Access Cluster buton in the console Cluster details page:

    ```bash
    oci ce cluster create-kubeconfig --cluster-id <cluster OCID> --file $HOME/.kube/config --region <region> --token-version 2.0.0 --kube-endpoint PUBLIC_ENDPOINT